DamOConnor/fabric-graph-100/labs/lab03/lab03.md

 ## Exercises
 The exercises do **not** contain step by step instructions.
 Work with the existing lab instructions, your colleagues and the instructor to complete them.

-### Exercise 2.1
+### Exercise 3.1
-- Make sure you can see the weight on the edge.
+- Make sure you can see the relationship on the edge.
 If you can't add it, you might have missed a step.
 - Go back to the graph model and fix it up

 > [!TIP]